Loading NuWatt Energy...

 NuWatt designs, installs, and manages solar, battery, heat pump, and EV charger systems across 9 states.
 One company, one warranty, one point of contact.

-Get a Free Quote5-year accelerated depreciation + 20% first-year bonus + Section 48 ITC stacking + PA 8.99% CNIT deduction.
-2026 is the last year with any bonus depreciation — it drops to 0% in 2027.
+Get a Free Quote5-year accelerated depreciation + 100% first-year bonus + Section 48 ITC stacking + PA 8.99% CNIT deduction.
+OBBBA permanently restored 100% bonus depreciation — it no longer phases down to 0%.

 MACRS Schedule